 In analyzing the use of "parallel construction" to protect the confidentiality of the bulk programs discussed in this report, we identified two issues that should not be conflated.
 The first is the question of whether it is permissible and appropriate to use parallel construction to generate evidence for use in court filings or other documents that otherwise might potentially reveal the program to the public.
-The second is whether parallel construction is being, or can permissibly be, used to prevent prosecutors from fully assessing their discovery and disclosure obligations in criminal cases under Rule 16 of the Federal Rules of Criminal Procedure or other authorities.160 We believe that the first such use of parallel construction is a legitimate and appropriate means of protecting the confidentiality of programs like Confidential and Confidential.
-However, we believe that the DEA (and other participating federal agencies) must take care to ensure that they comply with criminal discovery obligations, if any.
+The second is whether parallel construction is being, or can permissibly be, used to prevent prosecutors from fully assessing their discovery and disclosure obligations in criminal cases under Rule 16 of the Federal Rules of Criminal Procedure or other authorities.
+We believe that the first such use of parallel construction is a legitimate and appropriate means of protecting the confidentiality of programs like and appropriate means of the confidentiality of programs like and appropriate means of protecting the confidentiality of programs like and appropriate means of the confidentiality of programs like and appropriate means of protecting the confidentiality of programs like and appropriate means of the confidentiality of programs like and appropriate means of protecting the confidentiality of programs like and appropriate means of the confidentiality of programs like and appropriate means of the programs like and appropriate means of protecting the confidentiality of programs like and appropriate means of the programs like and appropriate means of protecting the confidentiality of programs like and appropriate means of protecting the confidentiality of programs like and appropriate means of protecting the confidentiality of programs like and appropriate means of protecting the confidentiality of programs like and appropriate means of protecting the confidentiality of programs like and appropriate means of protecting the confidentiality of programs like and appropriate means of protecting the confidentiality of programs like and appropriate means of protecting the confidentiality of programs like and appr

-There is nothing inherently inappropriate about using parallel construction to re-create information originally derived from a confidential program like for use as evidence in court filings, such as warrant or applications, or even at trial.
+There is nothing inherently inappropriate about using parallel construction to re-create information originally derived from a confidential program like for use as evidence in court filings, such as warrant applications, or even at trial.
 Agents are not required to disclose all evidence in their possession to support probable cause for a warrant, for example.
 Parallel construction is, in this regard, essentially just a process for obtaining the same evidence by other means.
-For example, in some cases, the communications or products can be "reconstructed" links identified in through a series of subpoenas to relevant carriers relying on the same factual predicate that was relied on to justify requesting a or product in the first instance.
-The conventional administrative subpoena return may then be submitted as evidence, without any violation of program requirements or substantive or procedural rights.
+For example, in some cases, the communications products can be "reconstructed" links identified in or through a series of subpoenas to relevant carriers relying on the same factual predicate that was relied on to justify requesting a or product in the first instance.
+The conventional administrative suppoena return may then be submitted as evidence, without any violation of program requirements or substantive or procedural rights.